UncleObinna/UncleObinna/README.md

-- 👋 Hi, I’m @UncleObinna
+- 👋 Hi, I’m Obinna
 - 👀 I’m interested in Tech Support and System Administration
-- 🌱 I’m currently learning Front End Development
+- 🌱 I’m currently learning Front End Development/Cloud Engineering at Altschool Africa School of Engineering.
-- 📫 How to reach me kanuchukwuemekaobinna@gmail.com
+- 📫 Email me: kanuchukwuemekaobinna@gmail.com

 <!---
 UncleObinna/UncleObinna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.